kmerckae/panda_safe_hrc_tutorial/source/index.rst

    zed_ros/object_detection
    zed_ros/octomap

-In this chapter you will learn to run the ZED 2 camera, which is a stereo camera from Stereolabs, on the Nvidia Jetson Xavier NX.
+In the *ZED 2 Stereo Camera* chapter you will learn to run the ZED 2 camera, which is a stereo camera from Stereolabs, on the Nvidia Jetson Xavier NX.
 It is also possible to use a computer which has an Nvidia graphics card and Nvidia drivers.
 Note that a real-time kernel is required for the real-time control of the Panda robot and that Nvidia binary drivers are not supported on real-time kernels, which is why we use these small embedded computers.
 At the end you will learn how to receive the ZED 2 camera data via ROS.

 .. toctree::
    :maxdepth: 1